su8code/springBootThymeleaf_CRUD/README.md

 According to Your spring boot version append the following line of codes to this file , as an example let's increase the upload limit upto 2GB.

 you can set the limits in `KB`,`MB`,`GB`...etc
-The default value for spring.servlet.multipart.max-file-size is 1MB and the default for spring.servlet.multipart.max-request-size is 10MB.
-Increasing the limit for max-file-size is probably a good idea since the default is very low, but be careful not to set it too high, which could overload your server.

 #### Before Spring Boot 2.0: